Hello and welcome to the podcast of the Lotus Eaters.

 They don't want to.

-They they absolutely don't want to.
+They absolutely don't want to.

 They want to keep on denying it and keep on testing Trump and provoking Trump.

-What they're trying to organize, it seems, through these protests is some kind of color revolution.
+What they're trying to organize, it seems, through these protests, is some kind of color revolution.

-And they are trying to register them for elections, but when they register them, they get their email addresses, and then they use them to both mobilize for uh elections, mobilize for uh getting other people to come out and vote, but mobilize them for further protests and maintain a very high level of pressure against Trump.
+And then they use them to both mobilize for elections, mobilize for getting other people to come out and vote, but mobilize them for further protests and maintain a very high level of pressure against Trump.

-When that happens, the Democrats could lose 10, 12, 20 seats, and they're doing some redistricting without within Republican states, and that's going to cost the Democrats a few seats, meaning that they can never control the house again as easily.
+And that's going to cost the Democrats a few seats, meaning that they can never control the House again as easily.

-Plus the next census is going to exclude illegal aliens, meaning that the representation of Northeastern states and west western states is going to decline with the representation of um that's just corrupt.
+Plus, the next census is going to exclude illegal aliens, meaning that the representation of northeastern states and western states is going to decline with the representation of illegal aliens on the census and then draw up the electoral system.

 That's incredible.